-- a.
+a.
 Operator's Seat.
 As the operator places his weight on the operator's seat (1, fig. 3), a switch is closed activating the travel motor and power steering pump motor circuits.
 Simultaneously, the travel motor brake is released.
-As the driver removes his weight from the seat, that motor brake is engaged and the circuits of the travel motor and power steering pump motor are opened. - b.
+As the driver removes his weight from the seat, the motor brake is engaged and the circuits of the travel motor and power steering pump motor are opened.

+b.
 Horn Button.
 The horn button (4) is located in the center of the steering handwheel.
-Depress the button to sound horn. - c.
+Depress the button to sound horn.

+c.
 Parking Brake Lever.
-The parking brake lever (7) is located to the left of the operator's seat in front of the cowl.
+The parking brake lever (5) is located to the left of the operator's seat in front of the cowl.
 Pull up on the lever to apply the brake and hold the truck in a stationary position.
-Move the lever downward to release brake. - d.
+Move the lever downward to release brake.

+d.
 Steering Handwheel.
 The steering handwheel (3) controls the direction of travel of the truck.

+be performed by organizational maintenance personnel.
+When battery requirements are determined, refer to TM 10-3930-257-35 for installation of battery positioning parts.
+The operator will assist in these services when directed to do so by the commanding officer.

+are the responsibility of the using organization and will

 Turn the handwheel to the right (clockwise) to move the truck to the right; turn the handwheel to the left (counterclockwise) to move the truck to the left.

-- e.
+e.
 Accelerator Pedal.
 The accelerator pedal (10) is located on the floor plate, convenient to the operator's right foot.
 Depression of the accelerator pedal either rapidly or slowly will cause the truck to move in the direction selected at the speed and acceleration desired by the operator.
-Release the pressure on the pedal to slow the speed of the truck. - f.
+Release the pressure on the pedal to slow the speed of the truck.

+f.
 Light Switch.
-The light switch (5) is located on the lower right side of the instrument case.
-Push the light switch up to turn on the headlight and taillight.
-Push the light switch town to turn off the headlight and taillight. - g.
+The light switch (6):is located on the lower right side of the instrument case.
+Push the light switch up to-turn on the headlight and taillight.
+Push the light switch town to turn off the headlight and taillight.

+g.
 Lift Control Lever.
-The lift control lever (13) is located on the cowl to the right of the operator's seat.
+The lift control lever (12) is located on the cowl to the right of the operator's seat.
 Move the lever to the rear to lift the forks.
-Move the lever forward to lower the forks. - h.
+Move the lever forward to lower the forks.

+h.
 Tilt Control Lever.
-The tilt control lever (12) is located directly to the right of the lift control lever.
+The tilt control lever (11) is located directly to the right of the lift control lever.
 Move the tilt control lever forward to tilt the forks forward.
-Move the lever backward to tilt the forks backward. - i.
+Move the lever backward to tilt the forks backward.

+i.
 Direction Control Lever.
 The direction

 - 1 Operator's seat

-- Direction control lever
+- Directional control lever 2

-- 2 Steering handwheel
+- 3 Steering handwheel

 - 4 Horn button

-- 5 Light switch